MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 ``PersonId,EffectiveDate,HireDate,ManagerId,LevelDesignation,Organization,Layer,Area Emp1@contoso.com,12/1/2020,1/3/2014,Mgr1@contoso.com,Junior IC,Sales,8,Southeast Emp2@contoso.com,11/1/2020,1/3/2014,Mgr1@contoso.com,Junior IC,Sales,8,Southeast Emp3@contoso.com,12/1/2020,1/3/2014,Mgr2@contoso.com,Manager,Sales,7,Northeast Emp4@contoso.com,10/1/2020,8/15/2015,Mgr3@contoso.com,Support,Sales,9,Midwest Emp5@contoso.com,11/1/2020,8/15/2015,Mgr3@contoso.com,Support,Sales,9,Midwest Emp6@contoso.com,12/1/2020,8/15/2015,Mgr3@contoso.com,Support,Sales,9,Midwest``

-For more information about attributes, refer to the [Attribute reference](#attribute-reference) section.
+For more information about attributes, see [Attribute reference](#attribute-reference) section.

 ### Step 5 - Upload the organizational data file

 After you create a source .csv file, you can upload it to the advanced insights app through the **Organizational data page > Data hub** or **Data connections** tab.

-If this is the first time that you'll upload organizational data, refer to [Upload organizational data (first upload)](upload-org-data-first.md).
+If this is the first time you upload organizational data, refer to [Upload organizational data (first upload)](upload-org-data-first.md).
 If this isn't the first time, refer to [Upload organizational data (subsequent uploads)](./upload-org-data-subsequent.md).

-After your data has been successfully uploaded, the app performs additional validation and processing to complete provisioning.
+After your data has been successfully uploaded, the app performs more validation and processing to complete provisioning.

 #### How often to upload an organizational data .csv file